-Alongside the yellow, green, polka dot and white jerseys, the Tour de France has a €2,293,000 prize pot to give out.
+Alongside the yellow, green, polka dot and white jerseys, the Tour de France had a €2,282,000 prize pot to give out in 2022.

-That includes a €500,000 overall prize for champion Tadej Pogačar (Team UAE Emirates), although the Slovenian will have accumulated far more through the course of the race for stage wins, placings on stages and climbs, and long spells in the polka-dot and white jerseys.
+This included a €500,000 overall prize for champion Jonas Vingegaard (Team Jumbo-Visma).
+The Dane received €581,720 throughout the course of the race for stage wins, placings on stages and climbs and spells in the polka-dot jersey.

 All Tour de France teams have different formulas for sharing the prize money, but usually it’s put into a pot and divided between every rider (and often staff) on the team at the end of the race.
 Cycling is a team sport with individual winners, after all.

-The winner of every stage earns €11,000, as well as a place on the podium at the end of the day.
+The winner of each stage earned €11,000 in 2022, as well as a place on the podium at the end of the day.

-Second-place is worth half that, €5,500, while the rider in third rakes in €2,800.
+Second place was worth €5,500, while the rider in third raked in €2,800.

-In fact, every rider down to 20th place (€300) earns a share of the €28,650 on offer each day.
+In fact, every rider down to 20th place (€300) earned a share of the €28,650 on offer each day.

 Tour de France yellow jersey prize money